nasa/OnAIR/README.md

 then
 `<browser_here> htmlcov/index.html` - browsable coverage (i.e., `firefox htmlcov/index.html`)

+## Running with Core Flight System (cFS)
+OnAIR can be setup to subscribe to and recieve messages from cFS.
+For more information see doc/cfs-onair-guide.md

 ## License and Copyright

 Please refer to [NOSA GSC-19165-1 OnAIR.pdf](NOSA%20GSC-19165-1%20OnAIR.pdf) and [COPYRIGHT](COPYRIGHT).